The problem with Ghost In A Shell goes beyond whitewashing and the issue with the main character not being completely true to the original story.

 Around the time the Chilean mining accident took place in 2010, I learned only the basics of what happened; namely the number of men trapped and the fact that fortunately, against the odds, they all made it out alive.

-Starring Antonio Banderas, Juliette Binoche, Mario Casas, Gabriel Byrne and Rodrigo Santoro, The 33 is the story of the 33 men, those who helped get them out and their experience of the day of the accident through to the rescue.
+Starring Antonio Banderas, Juliette Binoche, Mario Casas, Gabriel Byrne and Rodrigo Santoro, The 33 is the story of the 33 men, those who helped get them out and their experiences of the fateful day, through to the rescue.

-Directed by Patricia Riggen, The 33 had me thinking about how much people really need each other to make it through.
-The survival of all the 33 took a lot of different decisions and actions both big and small, by the men trapped deep underground and people outside.
+Directed by Patricia Riggen, The 33 had me thinking about how much people really do need each other to make it.
+The survival of all the 33 took a lot of different decisions and actions both big and small, by the men trapped deep underground and people above ground.

 The 33 (2015), Juliette Binoche